edgarsi/redis-module-shm/README.md

 ![Average latency: TCP=0.226ms Unix_socket=0.170ms Shared_memory=0.013ms](docs/latency_barchart.png)

 When your client is on the **same host as redis server**, you can get much better latency than going through the TCP stack.
 And surely you want the **best latency you can get**.
 Redis folk know this - that's why unix socket support exists.
 But you can do a lot better with shared memory!
+There is a cost though.
 See the more at [#Performance](#performance) section below.

 # Summary and usage